-The mineral claims that the Company has acquired an interest in are in the exploration stage only.
+The mineral claims that the Company has a right to acquire an interest in are in the exploration stage only.
 There is no assurance that the exploration activities of the Company will result in the discovery of a commercially viable mineral deposit.